 SMS Short Code Lookup

-As you may have already guessed, almost all of the leading companies worldwide have their dedicated SMS short codes that are a unique sequence of digits used to communicate with their customers.
-Accordingly, there are short code directories that offer a list of SMS short codes to over thousands of companies online.
-The database is public and people can search through a specific company’s short code, view the code owner’s information or get their own SMS short code.
+As you may have already guessed, almost all of the leading companies worldwide have their dedicated SMS codes that are a unique sequence of digits used to communicate with their customers.
+Accordingly, there are directories that offer a list of short codes to over thousands of companies online.
+The database is public and people can search through a specific company’s short code, view the code owner’s information or get their own code.

 Here, we went through the SMS short code databases and picked out the dedicated codes used by the most renowned companies and brands over the globe.
 This is how it looks:

-- Facebook is a social media behemoth that uses the 32665 SMS short code to engage with its users.
-This is a dedicated short code registered with the Common Short Code Administration.
+- Facebook is a social media behemoth that uses the 32665 code to engage with its users.
+This is a dedicated one registered with the Common Short Code Administration.

-- The number one search engine Google is identified with the 23333 SMS short code by Common Short Code Administration.
+- The number one search engine Google is identified with the 23333 by Common Short Code Administration.
 If you want to know more on Google’s short code, send the keyword “Help” to 23333.

-- If you want to get text message coupons from the global restaurant franchise Pizza Hut, know that their SMS short code is 69488.
-By sending the dedicated, non-vanity short code, you opt into the restaurant’s SMS marketing campaigns.
+- If you want to get text message coupons from the global restaurant franchise Pizza Hut, know that their short code is 69488.

 How to Get SMS Short Codes

-Once you make up your mind on starting a mobile marketing campaign, you should consider getting SMS short code.
-There are two ways of getting short codes: going through the whole process on your own or leaving it to an SMS API provider.
+Once you make up your mind on starting an SMS marketing campaign, you should consider getting short code.
+There are two ways to do that: going through the whole process on your own or leaving it to an SMS provider.

 If you choose to carry out the process yourself, here are the three basic steps you will have to take: